pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 - having a consistent build process across all Python packages

-While it is usually possible to build packages from a git repository, there are a few important reasons to provide a static archive file instead:
+While it is usually possible to build packages from a Git repository, there are a few important reasons to provide a static archive file instead:

-- Fetching a single file is often more efficient, more reliable and better supported than e.g. using a git clone.
+- Fetching a single file is often more efficient, more reliable and better supported than e.g. using a Git clone.
 This can help users with poor Internet connectivity.

 - Downstreams often use hashes to verify the authenticity of source files on subsequent builds, which require that they remain bitwise identical over time.
-For example, automatically generated git archives do not guarantee this, as the compressed data may change if gzip is upgraded on the server.
+For example, automatically generated Git archives do not guarantee this, as the compressed data may change if gzip is upgraded on the server.

 - Archive files can be mirrored, reducing both upstream and downstream